hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 # Add a confirm function

-This section helps you add the [confirm](/en/hhdatalist/v0.0.2/options/confirm/) option to your datalist so users can confirm record deletions and other actions before committing.
+If a website provides a `confirm` function via the [confirm](/en/hhdatalist/v0.0.2/options/confirm/) option, HHDataList calls it before performing certain actions such as deleting a record.
+The signature of a `confirm` function is fixed, but the implementation is up to the website developer.
+Usually, `confirm` functions ask the user via a modal or dialog whether to proceed with the impending action.
+This section helps you add the [confirm](/en/hhdatalist/v0.0.2/options/confirm/) option to your datalist so users can confirm record deletions and other actions.

+> The `confirm` function used in the tutorial datalist is based on the JS [confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) function which displays a dialog.
+The datalists on hagenhaus.com use a `confirm` function based on Bootstrap modals.

 ### Steps

-1. Add `myConfirm` and the `confirm` option to hhdatalist.html and save.
+1. Add the `myConfirm` function and the `confirm` option to hhdatalist.html and save.

     ``` js nonum
     const myConfirm = (title, detail, yesLabel, yesCb) => { if (confirm(title)) { yesCb(); } };